MortimerSnerd/slobber/README.md

 so far, so it's output is probably only slightly better than crapping in a paper bag.
 But it does nicely pretty print a AST.

+## TODOS

+- expand constant expression evaluator.
+It would be nice if it wasn't in symtab, as it's a lot of boilerplate code, but it does need a hook into symtab lookups for constants.

+- Add procs to save and load the module symtabs.
+When we save a symtab file for a module, just the public entries get saved.
+  Once we can load these, that's how we'll populate the modules for imports.

+- Add vars section to symtab.

+- Add proc decls to symtab.

+- Once all the type information is in place, can do semantic and type checking, and fix up any function calls that were parsed as type guards.

 ## Notes

 ### First checkin of scanner and parser in Oberon.